JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/waf2.png" %}

-If the situation chances and there are no IP addresses that have made over 10 000 requests in the last 60 minutes, the rule will be removed:
+If the situation changes and there are no IP addresses that have made over 10 000 requests in the last 60 minutes, the rule will be removed:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/rules1.png" %}